Last reviewed by Robert Prime — May 2026

 Canva flattens vector elements but not raster transparency in some templates.
 PNG overlays may keep alpha channels.

 Adobe Illustrator exports vector files with live transparency by default.
-Effects like drop shadow, glow, and feather are all transparency operations.
+Effects like drop shadow are all transparency operations.

 Word can't create live transparency but can embed PNG images with alpha channels — KDP's checker sometimes flags these as transparency issues.